Brake pad quality levels

 Not always.
-A brake pad manufacturer can make brake pads that perform adequately in most cases, but may fail under severe conditions.
-Or, a manufacturer can make brake pads that perform well when new but degrade and fail over time due to the use inferior raw materials.
-Those manufacturers may be willing to gamble on the odds of being sued from a brake failure that results in injury or death.
+A brake pad manufacturer can make brake pads that perform adequately in most cases but may fail under severe conditions.
+Or, a manufacturer can make brake pads that perform well when new but degrade and fail over time due to the use of inferior raw materials.
+Those manufacturers may be willing to gamble on the odds of being sued for a brake failure that results in injury or death.
 How likely is it that they’ll be sued?
 Not very.
 Here’s a statement from a personal injury law firm commenting on the likelihood of winning a lawsuit against brake parts manufacturers.

 “Proving that the manufacturer was liable is often a tricky situation in these kinds of accidents.
 That’s because you have to showcase the brakes of your vehicle were designed poorly and were liable to suffer from these kinds of failures.
 It will require a lot of research and showcasing the design of the brakes and why they were prone to fail.
 It also requires checking into similar cases and displaying when sudden brake failure occurred in the same model as yours.” — Swor & Gotto Personal Injury Lawers @sworgatto.com/understanding-the-risk-of-liability-involved-with-a-brake-failure-lawsuit/

 Here’s the bottom line: Brake pad manufacturers never really refer to their lowest quality brake pad as an “economy pad.”
 That’s bad marketing.
-They leave it up to your imagination to think the pad is the same quality, but with shorter life.
+They leave it up to your imagination to think the pad is the same quality, but with a shorter life.
 Those brake parts are designed to appeal to “thrifty” buyers; yeah, cheapskates.
-They’re often made from the lowest quality friction materials and often use thinner backing plates made from low quality steel.
+They’re often made from the lowest quality friction materials and often use thinner backing plates made from low-quality steel.
 A thinner backing plate can deflect during hard braking and under high heat conditions, causing a loss of braking power and longer stopping distance.
-A low quality steel backing plate has less resistance to rust, which causes them to corrode resulting in friction material “delamination” where the friction material breaks away from the backing plate or breaks into pieces that eventually fall off.
+A low-quality steel backing plate has less resistance to rust, which causes them to corrode, resulting in friction material “delamination” where the friction material breaks away from the backing plate or breaks into pieces that eventually fall off.
 Generally speaking, an economy brake pad won’t brake as well under demanding conditions and won’t last as long as a higher quality brake pad.

 Posted on by Rick Muscoplat